 Adam R. Rosenthal is a partner in the Labor and Employment Practice Group in the firm’s San Diego (Del Mar) and Los Angeles offices.

-Adam is an AV Preeminent® (highest honor) rated attorney from Martindale-Hubbell.
-Adam has also been recognized by BTI Consulting Group as a BTI Client Service All-Star.
+Adam is an AV Preeminent® rated attorney from Martindale-Hubbell.
+Adam has also been recognized for his exemplary client services by BTI Consulting Group as a BTI Client Service All-Star®.

 Areas of Practice

-Among his notable successes, Adam co-chaired a two-week jury trial in which he obtained a complete defense verdict on allegations of disability discrimination, retaliation and violation of the California Family Rights Act.
-In a week-long AAA single plaintiff arbitration involving race discrimination and retaliation, not only did he obtain a complete defense verdict, but his client was also awarded a portion of its attorney’s fees.
+Among his recent notable successes, Adam obtained a complete defense verdict in a jury trial on allegations of disability discrimination and retaliation.
+Adam also prevailed in AAA single plaintiff arbitration involving race discrimination and retaliation.
 He obtained a similar result following a multi-day JAMS arbitration in a high-profile retaliation and RICO case brought against a large multinational client.
-Adam has successfully defeated multiple motions for class certification that claimed violations of the California Labor Code and the Fair Labor Standards Act.
+Adam has successfully represented clients in more than 250 wage and hour class and PAGA actions, involving claims under the California Labor Code and the Fair Labor Standards Act.

 Client Service All-Star, BTI Consulting, 2020

 - Corporate Counsel, 11.29.2017

 - Corporate Counsel, 11.28.2017

 Labor and Employment Law Blog Posts